Potala Palace - A World Heritage Architectural Masterpiece

 Nearby Attractions Around Potala Palace

-Jokhang Temple: Jokhang Temple (or Jokhang Monastery) is the spiritual center of Tibet and the holiest destination for all Tibetan pilgrims.
+Jokhang Temple (or Jokhang Monastery) is the spiritual center of Tibet and the holiest destination for all Tibetan pilgrims.
 Situated at the heart of the old town of Lhasa and surrounded by Barkhor Street, this 4 storied building, was built in the 7th century by Songtsan Gambo, with gilded bronze tiles covering the roof, and demonstrates a combination of the architectural style of Han, Tibetan, India, and Nepal, as well as a Mandala world outlook of Buddhism.

-Barkhor Street: Barkhor Street is the popular circumambulation for pilgrims and a commercial center.
+Barkhor Street is the popular circumambulation for pilgrims and a commercial center.
 Being “a saint road” in the eyes of Tibetan, you can feel the local spiritual belief when you see different pilgrims from all over Tibet in different dresses and dialects to pray devoutly along Barkhor Street.
 Like a miniature of Lhasa, it shows you another aspect of the Tibetan life.
 There are an eyeful of fantastic stores and shops to display most characteristic items and commodities such as thangkas, prayer wheels, prayer flags and milk tea.
-Barkhor Street is such a great place to buy some souvenirs and suck up the local Tibetan lifestyle.
+Barkhor Street is such a great place to buy some souvenirs and soak up the local Tibetan lifestyle.

 How to Plan A Tibet Tour